Highlights

 - all visits and transfers as per itinerary

-- and at least 1 bilingual guide to accompany you throughout the week
+- at least 1 bilingual guide to accompany you throughout the week

 Not included